mpfz0r/sshdrill/Readme.md

 Configuring the intermediate tunnels to get a port forwarded through all the jump hosts can be tedious.
 *sshdrill* automates this task for you.

-Once started, *sshdrill* runs an interactive shell session.
-From there you can *ssh* into a series of hosts. *sshdrill* will listen for the *ssh* escape sequence '~C' to break into a command prompt which accepts *ssh's* forwarding syntax.
+*sshdrill* runs as a wrapper around your interactive *ssh* session.
+It will listen for the *ssh* escape sequence '~C' to break into a command prompt which accepts *ssh's* forwarding syntax.
-It then converts the requested forwarding into a series of forwardings for each hop on the way, scans how many nested *ssh* sessions are running, and applies the forwardings accordingly.
+*sshdrill* converts the requested forwarding into a series of forwardings for each hop on the way, scans how many nested *ssh* sessions are running, and applies the forwardings accordingly.

 ##Example Session